 Psychiatrists are doctors who address their patients' mental and emotional health care needs.
 They may work in a hospital setting or private practice.
-Practicing psychiatrists have completed medical school as well as a supervised residency of training and patient practice.
+Practicing psychiatrists have completed medical school as well as a supervised internship and residency.
 They must also be licensed and certified in order to practice their work.

 Source: *U.S. Bureau of Labor Statistics (BLS)